DavidTrinh2005/dms_1/posts/2A-Third-Blog.md

 allow_math: true
 ---

-This week we explored the complexities of colour and colour theory, drawing in pre-existing ideas and concepts of shape, composition, line, and etc...
+***This week we explored the complexities of colour and colour theory, drawing in pre-existing ideas and concepts of shape, composition, line, and etc...***

 For a segment in our lession, we explored colour association and the discussion of geo-locations were brought up.
 The link below demonstrates how differing colours representing a feeling or emotion best captures the different countries.

 https://informationisbeautiful.net/visualizations/colours-in-cultures/

+### Pen Tool Task

 ![PenToolTask](/w01s1/Bezio%20Tool%20Task.png)

 Here, I have also began designing my icons in accordance to the pre-existing design ideas that I have established.
 I experimented around with various tools to optimise my effeciency going into the few final designs.

+### Illustrator Icon Designs

 ![TriDesigns](/static/w01s1/Old%20Icon%20Design.png)